fcorella/2F-crypto-authn-demo/README.md

 # A Demonstration of Two-Factor Cryptographic Authentication with a Familiar User Experience

+As announced in this [blog
+post](https://pomcor.com/2023/08/09/a-demonstration-of-two-factor-cryptographic-authentication-with-a-familiar-user-experience/),
-As announced and in this [blog post](https://pomcor.com/2023/08/09/a-demonstration-of-two-factor-cryptographic-authentication-with-a-familiar-user-experience/), this repository contains the code of a demonstration of two-factor cryptographic authentication of a user to a web site (the relying
+this repository contains the code of a demonstration of two-factor cryptographic authentication of a user to a web site (the relying